Lvchangze/lvchangze.github.io/_pages/about.md

 Co-author publications in ACL, EMNLP, and COLING.

-I serve as the reviewer for conferences (ICML, ICLR, NeurIPS, COLING) and journals (Neural Networks).
+I serve as the reviewer for conferences (ICML, ICLR, NeurIPS, ACL, IJCAI, COLING) and journals (Neural Networks).

 # 📖 Educations
 - *2018.09 - 2022.06*, Bachelor in Software Engineering (School of Software, Fudan University)